Key takeaways:

 4. Disable any active VPN or proxy, since these can interfere with the authentication process.

 It varies.
-In some cases, it can be a temporary issue that only needs a page refresh or clearing your cache.
-But it can also be a reoccurring and persistent problem until you fix the underlying cause.
+Sometimes, it’s just a temporary issue that you can fix with a quick refresh or by clearing your cache.
+But it can also be a recurring and persistent problem until you fix the underlying cause.

 Understanding error messages improves user experience

-Errors 401, 403, and 404 are temporary and fixable.
+Errors 401, 403, and 404 are temporary and can be fixed.
 When they happen too often, they can frustrate users and may cause lower traffic.
-Knowing what these errors mean and how to troubleshoot them leads to a smoother browsing experience for both visitors and site owners.
+Knowing what these errors mean and how to fix them helps you respond faster and keep everything running smoothly.